rhomobile/rhomobile-docs/eb/en/edge/api/keycapture.md

 In Internet Explorer the F5 key is used to refresh the current page.
 It is not recommended to rely on this functionality on Windows Mobile and it is not supported.

 ###Accelerator Keys
 The following keys will be affected by the 'AccelerateKeys' tag, see the Key Capture Overview for a more detailed explanation of Accelerator Keys.
-Accelerator Keys are only applicable when the Enterprise Browser is run with the Internet Explorer engine on a Windows CE device.
+Accelerator Keys are only applicable when the app is run with the Internet Explorer engine on a Windows CE device.

+* Key (Code)
+    * Usual - Usual Behavior
-Key           Code    Usual Behavior               Special behavior in Internet Explorer
+    * I.E. - Special behavior in Internet Explorer

-Left Arrow    0x25    Cursor left                   Scroll window left Right Arrow   0x27    Cursor right                  Scroll window right Up Arrow      0x26    Cursor up                     Scroll window up Down Arrow    0x28    Cursor down                   Scroll window down Backspace     0x08    Delete previous character.
-Navigate to previous page Enter         0x0D    Cursor line feed              Submit form Tab           0x09    Advance to next control       Advance to next control
+* Left Arrow (0x25)
+    * Usual - Cursor left
+    * I.E. - Scroll window left
+* Right Arrow (0x27)
+    * Usual - Cursor right
+    * I.E. - Scroll window right
+* Up Arrow (0x26)
+    * Usual - Cursor up
+    * I.E. - Scroll window up
+* Down Arrow (0x28)
+    * Usual - Cursor down
+    * I.E. - Scroll window down
+* Backspace (0x08)
+    * Usual - Delete previous character
+    * I.E. - Navigate to previous page
+* Enter (0x0D)
+    * Usual - Cursor line feed
+    * I.E. - Submit form
+* Tab (0x09)
+    * Usual - Advance to next control
+    * I.E. - Advance to next control

 ###Remapping a key to itself
 If a key is remapped to itself then the app will appear to hang because if that key is pressed it will generate another press of the same key, and so on forever.
 The same will happen if for instance key 1 is remapped to key 2, which in turn is remapped to key 1.